The Remote Economy Takes Off

 One of the best places to catch whatever is going around is a restaurant.
 By the time your meal arrives at your table, it has been touched by several hands.
 In many cases, those same hands have been in contact with menus, dishware, and utensils from dozens of other tables thereby increasing the risk of transmission.

 For that reason, many diners are deciding it is safer to eat at home rather than go out.
-However, they still want food from their favorites restaurants, which is where food delivery company Grubhub (NYSE: GRUB) comes into play.
+However, they still want food from their favorite restaurants, which is where food delivery company Grubhub (NYSE: GRUB) comes into play.
 For a small fee, Grubhub will swing by your local restaurants and deliver a fully prepared meal to your doorstep.

 Another great place to catch the flu is a movie theater.
 The armrest to your seat is a veritable petri dish of bacteria and other contaminants.
 At the same time, you are surrounded by strangers coughing throughout the movie.